 Key Messages Concern/Issue New or Ongoing and Escalation Level Programme/Sp ecialty Organisation/Place / System Wide Concern/Issue identified, Description/Impact Proposed mitigation/Action being taken/Key Learning Points 3 New Enhanced Surveillance Primary Care : General Practice Whittington Moor Surgery CQC inspection 19 th of February - Inspection Report published 31 st May - The practice remains rated as outstanding overall.
 It is rated as outstanding in the key questions caring and well-led, and good in the key questions safe, effective, and responsive.
-Breach of Regulation 12 - Safe Care and Treatment CQC found that systems within the practice were not fully effective to mitigate risks, the practice is subject to a breach (of regulation 12), the practice is subject to an action plan to remedy the breach.
-CQC found that the practice had a proactive and positive culture of safety based on openness and honesty, in which concerns about safety were listened to, safety events were investigated and reported thoroughly, and lessons were learned to continually identify and embed good practices.
-Medicines and treatments mostly met people's needs, capacities and preferences by enabling them to be involved in planning, including when changes happen.
-The provider maximised the effectiveness of people's care and treatment by assessing and reviewing their health, care, wellbeing, and communication needs with them.
-The practice actively sought out and listened to information about people who were most likely to experience inequality in experience or outcomes.
-They tailored the care, support and treatment in response to this.
-There were clear responsibilities, roles, systems of accountability and good governance to manage and deliver good quality, sustainable care, treatment and support.
-The Primary Care Quality Team are meeting with the practice re action plan and follow consideration of areas where the CQC states mostly achieved.
-Also review of those areas not inspected by CQC where ratings are based on the previous inspection of 2015.
+Breach of Regulation 12 - Safe Care and Treatment honesty, in which concerns about safety were listened to, safety events were investigated and reported thoroughly, and lessons were learned to continually identify and embed good practices.
+Medicines and treatments mostly met people's needs, capacities and preferences by enabling them to be invested in planning including when changes have a previous method.